orangejellyfish/serverless-starter/README.md

   greater visibility of the whole stack and making it easier to track down bottlenecks.

+- Opt-in to upcoming Serverless Framework features and changes to avoid seeing deprecation warnings on deployment.

 - CloudFormation stacks are split into nested stacks per Lambda function via the [split-stacks][spss] plugin, helping to avoid the [limit of 200 resources][lim] per stack.